Georgia Wrongful Death Law FAQ

 The proceeds of wrongful death claims brought by a victim’s estate and of estate claims are distributed according to the victim’s Will.
 If the victim had no Will, compensation is distributed under the Georgia intestacy law that governs the distribution of estates when Georgia residents die without a Will.

-The above analysis is only the tip of the iceberg.
-Wrongful death laws and the interplay between the wrongful death action and the estate action require deliberate thought.
+Please understand that Georgia’s wrongful death laws and the interplay between the wrongful death claim and the estate claim require deliberate thought.
 What we try and do at our personal injury law firm is to educate our clients so that our clients can make an educated decision that is best for them and their family members.